StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 ```

-##Read/write kaldi iVector
+##Read/write kaldi iVector or VAD vector
+Both iVector and VAD vector are in vector form.
 Read/write kaldi iVector is similar to read/write MFCC feature, only replace the copy-feats with copy-vector command.

 ###Raw iVetor Feature location

-Most Kaldi features are stored in "exp" folder with an extension of ark or scp.
+Most Kaldi iVector are stored in "exp" folder with an extension of ark or scp.

+The VADs are stored in 'mfcc' folder.

 ###Read Kaldi iVector